taskiq-python/taskiq/docs/README.md

     - name: "google-site-verification"
       content: "hQCR5w2tmeuOvYIYXsOYU3u4kLNwT86lnqltANYlRQ0"
 features:
+    - title: Production ready
+      details: Taskiq has proven that it can run in heavy-production systems with high load.
     - title: Fully asynchronous
       details: Taskiq can run both sync and async functions.
 You don't have to worry about it.
     - title: Easily extensible